loftytech/sparkle/README.md

     $req_extras = $request->extras;
 }
 ```
-The request object has carries the body, query, params and extra added to the request.
+The request object carries the body, query, params and extras properties added to the request.

 Now let's create a method to add users and fetch users.
 In your UserController, add this snippet: